NEW! Catalonia: Ebro Delta & Steppe

 From Montsonís, we have three bird-filled days to discover our new surroundings.
-On each of our days here we'll drive out to visit a very different area, focusing on the various landscapes and key birds and wildlife that inhabit them.
-We may vary the order in which we visit them depending on weather at the time:
+On each day, we will visit a very different area, focusing on the various landscapes and key birds and other wildlife that inhabit them.
+We may vary the order in which we visit them depending on the weather:

 Drylands of Bellmunt

-Lying just 20 minutes to the south of our hotel, the dry lands between Balaguer and the village of Bellmunt d'Urgell hold important numbers of Montagu's Harriers and the globally threatened Little Bustard - which at this time of year 'blow raspberries' at one another as they display from uncultivated patches!
+Lying just 20 minutes to the south of our hotel, the drylands between Balaguer and the village of Bellmunt d'Urgell hold important numbers of Montagu's Harriers and the globally threatened Little Bustard which at this time of year are 'blowing raspberries' at one another as they display from uncultivated patches of vegetation.

-Dryland farming and sheep herding have been the dominant form of land use for centuries in this area.
-As such, these plains are one of the last strongholds for many grassland birds found in the region.
-Scanning the open steppe should reveal hovering Short-toed Snake Eagles and rakish Hobbies (two birds after very different prey), furtive Stone-curlews, glorious turquoise Rollers and dazzling Bee-eaters as well as the shag-crested Great Spotted Cuckoo, Little Owl and a variety of lark species - including Crested, Thekla, Greater Short-toed and Calandra Larks.
+Dryland farming and sheep herding have been the dominant land use for centuries and these plains are one of the last strongholds for many grassland birds in the region.
+Scanning across open steppe should reveal hovering Short-toed Snake Eagles and rakish Hobbies (two birds after very different prey), furtive Stone-curlews, glorious turquoise Rollers and dazzling Bee-eaters as well as Great Spotted Cuckoo, Little Owl and a variety of larks including Crested, Thekla, Greater Short-toed and Calandra.

 After enjoying lunch in a local restaurant, we will spend our afternoon at the most important interior wetland of Catalonia.
-Estany d’Ivars is a large lake that was drained during the 20th Century, but now has returned thanks to a very successful restoration program.
-Herons are well represented here, with Squacco and Purple Herons, Little Bittern and Black-crowned Night Heron all on the cards.
-Red-crested Pochard, Western Swamphen, Black-winged Stilt, and Black and Whiskered Terns add further to the appeal.
-Meanwhile the reeds can be alive with birds such as Great Reed and Eurasian Reed Warblers, and the bandit-masked Penduline Tit.
+Estany d’Ivars is a large lake that was drained during the 20th Century but has now been restored.
+Herons are well represented with Squacco, Purple, Black-crowned Night and Little Bittern all possible.
+Red-crested Pochard, Western Swamphen, Black-winged Stilt and both Black and Whiskered Terns add to the appeal.
+Meanwhile the reeds should be alive with birds such as Great Reed Warblers and the bandit-masked Penduline Tit.

-In the mosaic of agricultural fields and natural grassland near Montoliu de Lleida, the terraced scenery is notable for its low, table-topped hills rising from flat lowlands.
-The area is attractive to steppe-loving birds, with large numbers of breeding larks that includes the last surviving population of Dupont’s Lark in Cataluña.
+In the fields and grassland near Montoliu de Lleida, the terraced scenery is notable for its low, table-topped hills rising from flat lowlands.
+The area is attractive to steppe-loving birds with large numbers of breeding larks including the last surviving population of Dupont’s Lark in Cataluña.

-A much-sought after species, Dupont's Lark is notorious for being difficult to see.
-It gives its song in flight in the dark just before dawn - but just as the first glimmers of light make you think you will at last surely spot it, then drops to the ground and runs off like a courser!
-In order to have the best chance of finding this remarkable bird, we will need to be in the right spot at just the right time.
-But with patience and Fernando to help, we have a great chance of seeing this elusive species on the ground and in daylight!
+This sought-after bird is notorious for being difficult to see, as it generally gives its song in flight shortly before dawn.
+Just as the first glimmers of light make you think you will finally see it, the birds drop to the ground and runs off into the brush!
+To have the best chance of finding it, we will need to be in the right spot at just the right time but with patience and Fernando to help, we have a great chance of seeing it on the ground and in daylight!

-As we wait and watch for Europe’s most elusive lark to appear, other key species found here include Stone-curlew with its eerie calls, and strikingly marked Pin-tailed and Black-bellied Sandgrouse.
+As we wait and watch for Europe’s most elusive lark, other key species we could find here include Stone-curlew and strikingly marked Pin-tailed and Black-bellied Sandgrouse.

-Today we head for the hills, driving north into the Pre Pyrenees.
-Still with peaks rising to over 2000m (6,500ft), these southern and lower ramparts of the Pyrenees possess both alpine and subalpine habitats that are home to a cracking range of species we simply won't find elsewhere during our tour.
-Mountain specialists such as Lammergeier, Ring Ouzel, Citril Finch, Crossbill and Ortolan Bunting will occupy our time, along with Red-backed Shrike (here at the southwestern limit of its breeding range).
+On one day we plan to head for the hills, driving north into the Pre-Pyrenees.
+With peaks rising to over 2,000m (6,500ft), these southern and lower ramparts of the Pyrenees have both alpine and subalpine habitats which are home to a fantastic range of birds we will not have found elsewhere during our tour.
+Mountain specialists such as Lammergeier, Ring Ouzel, Citril Finch, Crossbill and Ortolan Bunting are all possible, along with Red-backed Shrike which here is at the south-westernmost limit of its breeding range.

-Driving through the beautiful landscapes of coniferous woodlands, spectacular gorges and immense cliffs, we arrive to our destination on the southern edge of the Parc Natural de Boumort.
-At this altitude, the forest gradually opens out to more scattered trees, with rose bushes, Alpenrose heathland and flowery grasses that are home to Tree Pipits plus an amazing diversity of butterflies - among them two of Europe’s most beautiful spring-flying species: Spanish Festoon and Spanish Fritillary.
+Driving through the beautiful landscapes of coniferous woodlands, spectacular gorges and immense cliffs, we arrive at our destination on the edge of the Parc Natural de Boumort.
+At this altitude, the forest gradually opens out to more scattered trees with rose bushes, Alpenrose heathland and flowery grasses that are home to Tree Pipits plus an amazing diversity of butterflies amongst which are two of Europe’s most beautiful spring-flying species: Spanish Festoon and Spanish Fritillary.
 The cliffs around these meadows are also home to the southernmost breeding population of Alpine Choughs in Spain.

-High above, the mountains and valleys at Boumort are the domain of all four European vultures: Lammergeier, Black, Griffon and Egyptian.
-This is the only place in the whole of Europe where all four species breed side-by-side.
+High above, the mountains and valleys at Boumort are the domain of all four European vultures: Lammergeier, Black, Griffon and Egyptian and this is the only place in the whole of Europe where all four species breed side-by- side.
 Other birds typical of this remote upland region include Golden Eagle, Raven, Crested Tit, Firecrest and Short-toed Treecreeper.

-Following a lovely picnic lunch, we’ll drive north to spend the rest of the afternoon exploring the Congost de Collegats.
-Here, impressive canyons and caves have been cut through the limestone creating an area of high cliffs that hold a healthy population of raptors due to their inaccessibility.
-We have further chances of seeing Golden Eagle and the diamond-tailed Lammergeier as well as Egyptian and Griffon Vultures.
+Following a picnic lunch, we will drive north to spend the rest of the afternoon exploring the Congost de Collegats.
+Iimpressive canyons and caves have been cut through the limestone creating an area of high cliffs that hold a healthy population of raptors and we have further chances of seeing Golden Eagle and the diamond-tailed Lammergeier, as well as Egyptian and Griffon Vultures.
 Three further nights Montsonís

-Leaving lovely Montsonís after breakfast, we travel two hours back to the coast at Barcelona and enjoy a final couple of hours of birding around the Llobregat Delta, close to the airport.
+Leaving lovely Montsonís after breakfast, we travel back to the coast at Barcelona and enjoy some final birding around the Llobregat Delta, close to the airport.

-Llobregat is a haven for wildlife on the outskirts of the city of Barcelona, and holds a surprising variety of interesting wetland birds.
-Although only a small reserve it has excellent hides and a short visit here can be combined with an often profitable seawatch from the nearby shore, with chances of Balearic and Cory's Shearwaters, and Gannet, plus a good selection of terns and gulls including Audouin's, Little and Mediterranean.
+Llobregat is a haven for wildlife on the outskirts of the city of Barcelona and holds a surprising variety of interesting wetland birds.
+Although only a small reserve, it has excellent hides and a short visit here can be combined with an often profitable seawatch, with chances of Balearic and Cory's (Scopoli’s) Shearwaters and Northern Gannet, plus a good selection of terns and gulls including Audouin's, Little and Mediterranean.

-After a leisurely lunch, we make the very short drive back to Barcelona Airport for farewells to Fernando and our return flight to London, where our birding tour to Northeast Spain concludes.
+After a leisurely lunch, we make the short drive back to Barcelona Airport for farewells to Fernando and our return flight to the UK or continue onwards with our Extremadura and Gredos holiday.

 WHAT TO EXPECT